mattermost/docs/source/install/install-kubernetes-mattermost.rst

 ===================================

 This guide describes deploying a complete Mattermost installation in Kubernetes including a database.
 In most cases you'll create and apply a single manifest.
-In the case of an Enterprise installation, two manifests will be applied.
+In the case of an Enterprise installation, two manifests will be applied - one for the license and one for the cluster installation.

 Manifest files contain the configurations needed for the operator to perform tasks and communicate with Kubernetes.
-Create the manifest file locally, copy and paste the contents, and save the file with the relevant name.
+Create the manifest file locally in a text editor, copy and paste the contents, and save the file.
+Recommended file names are provided, but your naming conventions may differ.

 **1. (Enterprise only) Create a Mattermost License Secret**

 Open a text editor and create a text file with the following details.

 **Note:** Replace ``%LICENSE_FILE_CONTENTS%`` with the contents of your Mattermost license file.

 .. code-block:: yaml